Mother, attorney of teen punched by Coral Springs officer at mall speak out

 “To say that the police officer was justified to punch her continuously while he has his knees on her back and her hands around her belly, the video speaks for itself,” she said.
 “That’s the truth right there.”

+“I really couldn’t keep watching it.
+It was just too much, because it just makes you angry,” she said.
+“I mean, I was heartbroken.”

-Dennis said the incident has caused her to become disillusioned with local police.
+The incident has caused the concerned mother to become disillusioned with local police.

 “I can’t trust them anymore.
-Like, I don’t feel safe in the area,” she said.
+Like I don’t feel safe in the area,” she said.

-The teen faces three separate charges.
+The teen is facing three separate charges.
 She was taken to the Juvenile Assessment Center in Fort Lauderdale.

 Her family has hired two attorneys to deal with the criminal and civil cases.